Insulitis: Autologous pancreatic islet cell transplantation

 This surgical procedure is similar to the allogeneic pancreatic islet cell transplantation, with the major difference being where the implanted pancreatic islets are obtained from.
 In an autologous pancreatic islet cell transplantation, islet cells are obtained from the patient, whereas in the allogeneic pancreatic islet cell transplantation islet cells were obtained from donors.

 This procedure is performed along with a pancreatectomy under general anesthesia.
-First, the pancreatectomy is performed, with the full pancreas only being removed in more extreme cases such as from debilitating pain from chronic pancreatitis, then viable islet cells are isolated and implanted into a patients liver via the portal vein with an image-guided catheter.
+First, the pancreatectomy is performed, with the full pancreas only being removed in more extreme cases such as from debilitating pain from chronic pancreatitis, then viable islet cells are isolated and implanted into a patient's liver via the portal vein with an image-guided catheter.
 Because the implanted islet cells come from the patient's body, there is no immune rejection and no need for immunosuppressant therapy.

 This procedure shows short-term success in improving patient blood-sugar management, but in the long-term most patients end up needing insulin therapy.
 Complications that arise from this procedure primarily arise from the pancreatectomy.